Can Dogs Eat Pumpkin?

-You can also purchase premade pumpkin treats at your local pet store.
-These treats are typically baked with whole wheat flour and other wholesome ingredients that provide extra fiber for digestion.
-They also add flavor to the pumpkin, which some dogs may prefer over the bland taste of puréed pumpkin.
+Your local pet store might carry ready-made pumpkin treats as well.
+These snacks are often baked with whole wheat flour and other nourishing ingredients that increase fiber for digestion.
+They also improve the taste of pumpkin, which some dogs may prefer over the bland flavor of mashed pumpkin.

 How Much Pumpkin Can I Give My Dog?